alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 Upgrade a trial org to the `small` quota.
 The Zendesk macro tells tenants how to request a larger quota.

-## Product Manager payment and support onboarding
+## Delivery Manager payment and support onboarding

 1. Send an "Please arrange payment for your GOV.UK PaaS account" email